Configure a BigQuery Data Connection for a Hybrid Clean Room

 Perform the steps in the sections below in Google Cloud Platform to configure a BigQuery data connection for a hybrid clean room.

-From the Google Cloud Platform main menu, select IAM & Admin → Service Accounts.
+From GCP's main menu, select IAM & Admin → Service Accounts.

 Click